 This also applies to pedestrian accidents involving bikes.
 If you hit a pedestrian on your bike, you will need to seek help from a personal injury attorney to discuss your case.

-If you or a loved one sustained injuries while riding a bicycle, contact the Law Office of Joseph Onwuteaka, P.C. today.
+If you or a loved one sustained injuries while riding a bicycle, contact me today.
 If your bicycle accident was caused by the negligence or willful disregard of another person, you may be due financial compensation.
-Call (713) 903-8339 or contact us online to schedule an initial consultation with an experienced, aggressive bicycle injury attorney.
-We diligently represent clients in Houston, Texas, and the surrounding areas.
+Call (713) 903-8339 or contact the firm online to schedule an initial consultation.
+As an experienced and aggressive bicycle injury attorney, I diligently represent clients in Houston, Texas, and the surrounding areas.